Tired of the forever beautification of women in Art Nouveau worlds of flamboyant ornaments and stylized flowers? Then you should be looking at Carl...

 During his summer retreat in Litzlberg on Lake Attersee, Klimt started his days at 6 o’clock taking long strolls in the woods.
 The effects of these walks are amazing; the artist must have felt quite comfortable in nature.
 Here he chose to paint a calm autumnal scene rather than the mysterious, dark heart of the forest.

 Klimt painted birch forests a couple of times.
 Young birches were a popular motif for painters as they symbolize the season of spring and the rapid growth of young people. (a symbolism that perfectly fitted the ideology of the Secessionists.)
 Klimt himself was around 40 when he created these paintings – maybe it was a fruit of nostalgic remembrance of the artist’s youth?

-For his tree paintings Klimt often chose square canvas— a pure geometric shape that was also one of Vienna Secession’s dominant decorative motif.
-In the flowering branches each dab of paint indicates a single leaf, a blossoming flower, or a piece of fruit.
-The flat flickering field of color evokes both postimpressionist painting and Byzantine mosaics where the forest, or a single tree crown, is similar to a precious carpet.
+For his tree paintings, Klimt often chose square canvases — a pure geometric shape that was also one of Vienna Secession’s dominant decorative motifs.
+In the flowering branches, each dab of paint indicates a single leaf, a blossoming flower, or a piece of fruit.
+The flat flickering field of color evokes both Post-Impressionist painting and Byzantine mosaics where the forest, or a single tree crown, is similar to a precious carpet.
 It is a perfect whole.
 Klimt continued to add the dabs to the Pear Tree even after giving it to Emilie Flöge, his muse and possibly a mistress, in 1903.